DeamonDev/deamondev.github.io/content/posts/dist-sys-challenges-part1-echo.md

 Analogously I declare ❹ `echoHandler`, the only difference is that we unmarshall message body to our own `EchoMessageResponse`.
 We need to expplicitly set `Type` of this message to `"echo_ok"` to fullfil workload specification.

-Finally ❺, we wrap node's [Run](https://pkg.go.dev/github.com/jepsen-io/maelstrom/demo/go#Node.Run) method into method on our `*Server` struct.
+Finally, ❺ we wrap node's [Run](https://pkg.go.dev/github.com/jepsen-io/maelstrom/demo/go#Node.Run) method into method on our `*Server` struct.
-We wrap it since we do not expose node handle as public member.
+We wrap it since we do not expose a node handle as a public member.

 ### echo/main.go